Guns

 SMLE No. 4 MKII

-The sun never sets on the British Empire, and apparently new ideas never take hold.
+The sun never sets on the British Empire, and apparently new ideas never take hold either.
 While the world's militaries had long since begun the transition to semiautomatic and fully automatic rifles, the British doggedly held on to their belief in good old bolt action technology.
 This rifle, finally the last of the line, was manufactured at Fazakerly arsenal in 1954.
 The fact it was sold new in the wrap on the US market as a collector's piece says much about its usefulness.
 While some would argue its a shame to unwrap the rifle and shoot it, I'm sure enough people have preserved their's unopened.
-Its an Enfield ...better for shooting than collecting.
+Its an Enfield after all...better for shooting than collecting.

 BACK | NEXT